 How to turn in this problem set: each of the problems asks you to write a single Python function which carries out a designated operation.
 You should include working code for each of these functions in a single Jupyter Notebook file, entitled

-lastname_ps1.ipynb (obviously with your last name), which you will turn in to the dropbox on ICON.
+lastname_ps1.ipynb (obviously with your last name), which you will turn in via e-mail to Diana Dewalle.
 The filename should be the only place with your name in it.
 Diana Dewalle will anonymize the files by replacing the name with a number before sending them to me to grade.

 - For each of the problems, you need not package all of your code in a single function.
 For example, you may write helper functions, import libraries outside of your function, etc. However, you must turn in a single Jupyter Notebook file with all the code that makes your functions work as well as the functions themselves.
 I expect to be able to run all the cells in the notebook you turn in, and, at the end, have a working function for each problem, so that I can call those functions with appropriate input and get the correct result.
 In all cases, your functions should return